-- In several concluding observations of UN treaty bodies, Switzerland had been recommended to stop or prohibit non-voluntary, deferrable, irreversible modifications of sex characteristics of intersex children.xii On the regional level, ECRI required the same in 2019xiii; GREVIO will publish recommendations this year.xiv - 9

-On the national level, the NCE recommended already twice to prohibit sex modifying procedures of intersex children lacking capacity.xv The NCE concluded (p.13): "An irreversible sex assignment intervention involving harmful physical and psychological consequences cannot be justified on the grounds that the family, school or social environment has difficulty in accepting the child's natural physical characteristics. [...]
-In addition, there is no guarantee that the intended purpose (integration) will be achieved" (see: CEDAW/C/CHE/CO/4-5, 24(d)).

-Any restriction on fundamental rights must have a legal basis and must be justified as being in the public interest and be proportionate; above all, the essence of fundamental rights is inviolable (article 36(4) Fed.Cst.).xvi In addition to constitutional law, civil law is of particular importance, especially the protection of children's rights (articles 19c and 296ff.
-Swiss Civil Code (RS 210).
-These rights are not guaranteed yet in Switzerland, either for boys and girls or for adults with a VSC.

-Regarding female genital mutilation, a new provision (article 124) was added to the Swiss Criminal Code (RS 311.0) in 2012 to put an end to the lack of legal security.
-No such provision in the Criminal Code, hence no legal security, exists against harmful medical treatment of intersex children (e.g., articles 2, 3, 4, 12, 19, 24(3), 37a CRC / articles 2, 5, 10-13, 15 CEDAW).
+- In several concluding observations of UN treaty bodies, Switzerland had been recommended to stop or prohibit non-voluntary, deferrable, irreversible modifications of sex characteristics of intersex children.xi On the regional level, ECRI required the same in 2019.xii - On the national level, the NCE recommended already twice to prohibit sex modifying procedures of intersex children lacking capacity.
+The NCE concluded (p.13): "An irreversible sex assignment intervention involving harmful physical and psychological consequences cannot be justified on the grounds that the family, school or social environment has difficulty in accepting the child's natural physical characteristics. [...]
+In addition, there is no guarantee that the intended purpose (integration) will be achieved". - Any restriction on fundamental rights must have a legal basis and must be justified as being in the public interest and be proportionate; above all, the essence of fundamental rights is inviolable (article 36(4) Fed.Cst.).xiv In addition to constitutional law, civil law is of particular importance, especially the protection of children's rights (articles 19c and 296ff.
+Swiss Civil Code (RS 210)2.
+These rights are not guaranteed yet in Switzerland, either for boys and girls or for adults with a VSC. - Regarding female genital mutilation, a new provision (article 124) was added to the Swiss Criminal Code (RS 311.0) in 2012 to put an end to the lack of legal security.
+No such provision in the Criminal Code, hence no legal security, exists against harmful and inhuman medical treatment of intersex children (e.g., arts.
+2, 3, 4, 12, 19, 24(3), 37a CRC / articles 2, 5, 10-13, 15 CEDAW / arts.
+2, 16 CAT).